-Mid-30’s, this girls’ P.E. teacher can be a strict disciplinarian if necessary, but when Carrie arouses her maternal instinct, she surprises herself by also revealing a protective “fairy godmother” side.
+This girls’ P.E. teacher can be a strict disciplinarian if necessary, but when Carrie arouses her maternal instinct, she surprises herself by also revealing a protective “fairy godmother” side.
 Her voice is warm and strong, just like the woman.

 Popular star athlete, valedictorian, and all around stand-out, he’s the boy that all the girls want to be with, and all the boys want to be.
 Yet he also has unexpected, quirky sensitivity and is just starting to mine his personal life and feelings –a budding poet.
-His voice should have an effortless pop quality.
+His voice has an effortless pop quality.

 Now in his sixth year in high school, Billy’s a sexy, stupid-like-a-fox bad boy whose wise mouth troublemaking has led him to spend more time in detention than in class.
 All these qualities make it easy for his girlfriend Chris to manipulate him to do her bidding.
 His voice is that of a wailing rocker.

-Late-30’s, this well-intentioned English teacher and guidance counselor struggles to help his students realize their potential.
+This well-intentioned English teacher and guidance counselor struggles to help his students realize their potential.
 A dedicated educator, he’s stretched thin in his duties, woefully underpaid, and a bit overwhelmed as to how to handle the Billy Nolans of the classroom combat zone.